NguyenThanhTung-zzkobt/Wind-Turbine-MPPT-Control/README.md

 <img width="980" height="798" alt="image" src="https://github.com/user-attachments/assets/9f3f0f3c-c569-4daa-854f-a6a12debfb26" />

 *Graphs showing the controllers tracking the maximum power curve.*
+*These are only the result of two main methods, in the project there are also two other methods which are only AI application on improving efficiency.
+And if you're interested, you can improve them for better performance
 ## How to Run
 1. Open `pid_testing.slx` in MATLAB/Simulink (Version 2019b or later).
 2. Run the `PID.m` script to initialize variables.